effective-platform-engineering/companion-code/exercise_solutions/chapter-10/Exercise 10.2_ Create an approach for feedback mechanism at VitalSigns.online.md

 #### Intended outcome:

-By implementing this simple feedback mechanism, VitalSigns should be able continuously improve its developer platform, ensuring both internal and external stakeholders are satisfied with the usability and performance of their APIs.
+By implementing this simple feedback mechanism, epetech should be able continuously improve its developer platform, ensuring both internal and external stakeholders are satisfied with the usability and performance of their APIs.

 ### **Solution**